 - All-purpose flour

-- Cornstarch - This is my ”secret” ingredient that I always add to my cookies to make them softer.
+- Cornstarch - This is my ”secret” ingredient that I like to add to my cookies to make them softer.

 - Baking soda